joseAf28/PlasmaCDAE/README.md

 ### Results

-![](/Users/joseafonso/Desktop/PlasmaCDAE/figures/panelV2.png)

 This panel presents the results of testing our novel architecture against a core baseline.
-All curves report the RSME test loss over five random seeds (shaded bands in **1a** show $\pm1$ std).
+All curves report the RSME test loss over five random seeds (shaded bands in **1a** and **1b** show $\pm1$ std).
 The baseline is a neural network matching the direct‑map architecture, with varying hidden‑layer sizes, trained identically to our models.

+![](/Users/joseafonso/Desktop/PlasmaCDAE/figures/panelV2.png)

 **Figure 1a** shows that, as we enlarge the direct‑map network, its RMSE (blue) declines, but appending our fixed‐size conditional denoising autoencoder (CDAE; $29337$ params) on top yields an even lower error (orange) at all scales.